GuillaumeGSO/pyFileSearch/README.md

-# pyFileIndexer
+# pyFileSearch
-Simple tool to index filenames on a directory and search tool
+Simple tool to search from filename using a file index made by pyFileIndexer

 My comments in french for a fresh start
 - [ ] TODO : everything in english